thkukuk/rdi-installer/README.md

 This project will build the folowing images:

-* `rdi-installer-<version>.<arch>.efi` is an EFI binary file that can be stored on an ESP partition and booted directly from the UEFI firmware.
+* `rdi-installer-<version>.<arch>.efi` is an EFI binary file that can be stored on an ESP partition, on a tftpboot server or on a http server and booted directly from the UEFI firmware from disk, PXE or HTTP boot.
-* `rdi-installer-<version>.<arch>.img` is a disk image which can be written to an USB stick and contains the EFI binary file.
+* `rdi-installer-sdboot-<version>.<arch>.img` is a disk image which can be written to an USB stick and uses `systemd-boot` as bootloader with the classical linux kernel and initrd setup.
+This image allows to modify the kernel cmdline.
 There is a script [add_extra_partition.sh](images/scripts/add_extra_partition.sh) with extends the image with an additional partition.
 This can be used to create a parition `images`, on which raw disk images can be copied and the installer will automatically mount the partition and provides the images on it as installation source.
 Or a `combustion` partition with a combustion config to personalize the image later.
 The script can create as many partitions with a filesystem, label and size as needed.

-* `rdi-installer-<version>.<arch>.efi` is a disk image which can be written to an USB stick and uses `systemd-boot` as bootloader with the classical linux kernel and initrd setup.
-This image allows to modify the kernel cmdline.
+Images will be build in the [home:kukuk:mkosi-images](https://build.opensuse.org/project/monitor/home:kukuk:mkosi-images) OBS project.

 **Secure Boot:**
-Currently Secure Boot needs be disabled, since the EFI binary file is not signed with the Microsoft Key.
+The `rdi-installer-sdboot-<version>.<arch>.img` image uses `shim` and `systemd-boot` signed with official keys.
+The EFI binary is signed with the deel project key.
+To be able to boot it the key of the devel project needs to be enrolled in the UEFI firmware.

 ## Options